House Painting in Palm Springs

 Cabinet Refinishing

-Palm Springs kitchens span flat-panel walnut and teak in original MCM homes to custom contemporary builds and dated oak in 1980s condos.
-Tyler specializes in Italian 2K cabinet refinishing — factory-grade polyurethane coatings that deliver a glass-smooth, non-yellowing finish appropriate for any architectural style.
-Modern flat-panel cabinets get a flawless result that matches the minimalist aesthetic.
+Palm Springs kitchens span flat-panel walnut and teak in original MCM homes to custom contemporary builds and dated oak in older condos.
+Tyler specializes in cabinet refinishing appropriate for any architectural style.
+Parallel Painting's cabinet-finishing process uses a two-component (2K) polyurethane system.
+Modern flat-panel cabinets get a clean result that matches the minimalist aesthetic.

 See our Palm Springs cabinet refinishing serviceDesert Climate and Paint Performance

-Palm Springs adds San Gorgonio Pass wind events to the standard desert challenges of extreme heat and UV.
+Palm Springs adds San Gorgonio Pass wind events to the standard desert challenges of strong sun and heat.
 These wind events carry sand and debris at high speeds, essentially sandblasting west-facing surfaces.
 Homes near the northern edge of Palm Springs, closer to the pass, take the worst of it.
-We select abrasion-resistant coatings for wind-exposed elevations and recommend slightly thicker application to build a more durable paint film.
+We choose the product for wind-exposed elevations and recommend slightly thicker application to build up the paint film.
+Product selection depends on the substrate, existing condition, exposure, project scope, and current manufacturer instructions.

-For MCM homes with flat roofs and clerestory windows, we pay special attention to the horizontal and near-horizontal surfaces where UV exposure is most intense.
-Fascia boards on butterfly roofs, parapet caps, and exposed beam ends all need coatings rated for direct, sustained sun exposure.
+For MCM homes with flat roofs and clerestory windows, we pay special attention to the horizontal and near-horizontal surfaces where sun exposure is most intense.
+Fascia boards on butterfly roofs, parapet caps, and exposed beam ends all take direct, sustained sun, and we match the product to those conditions.
 The desert does not forgive shortcuts on product selection or preparation.

-Beyond house painting, we specialize in cabinet refinishing using Italian 2K polyurethane — a commercial-grade coating that outlasts any standard cabinet paint.
-Cabinets are finished in our sealed negative-pressure containment, keeping overspray out of your living space.
-Every project includes a 5-year written warranty and Tyler on site for every job.
+Beyond house painting, we specialize in cabinet refinishing.
+The coating is Italian 2K polyurethane — a factory-grade, two-component catalyzed system applied over HEPA-vacuumed sanding and sealed negative-pressure containment.
+Every cabinet project includes a 5-year written warranty, and Tyler is on site personally for every job.
+See our Palm Springs cabinet refinishing service.

 House Painting FAQs for Palm Springs Homeowners